nails/docs/faqs/README.md

 - [How do I set flash data for errors/success messages?](#how-do-i-set-flash-data-for-errorssuccess-messages)

+## How do I query using getAll() effectively?

+See [Querying Models](../intro/factory/models.md#querying-models) for detailed information and examples.

 ## How do expandable fields work

-(cheat sheet for single/multiple + screengrab annotated).

-## How do I query using getAll() effectively?

-(including where/or/and/in/sort/limit) + examples for each
+Expandable fields is a concept in Nails which allows for one model to delegate a query to another model, and bundle the result into the main response.
+Expandable fields can be nested to any number of levels.

+See [Expandable Fields](../intro/factory/models.md#expandable-fields) for more detailed information, examples, and diagrams.

 ## How do I load assets?

 Donec id elit non mi porta gravida at eget metus.
 Curabitur blandit tempus porttitor.
 Nulla vitae elit libero, a pharetra augue.
 Vestibulum id ligula porta felis euismod semper.

 ## How do I load content from the API?

 Donec id elit non mi porta gravida at eget metus.
 Curabitur blandit tempus porttitor.
 Nulla vitae elit libero, a pharetra augue.
 Vestibulum id ligula porta felis euismod semper.

 ## How do I build a CMS template?

 Donec id elit non mi porta gravida at eget metus.
 Curabitur blandit tempus porttitor.
 Nulla vitae elit libero, a pharetra augue.
 Vestibulum id ligula porta felis euismod semper.

 ## How do I build CMS widgets